TomTom's CTO, Eric Bowman, on the company's new strategy and Orbis Maps

 The Abauntz Cave Map is one of the oldest maps, dating back thousands of years.
 Credit: Andrea Vianello - ResearchGate.

-Our [TomTom’s] new Maps Platform is creating an ecosystem for our customers.
+Our [TomTom’s] new Orbis Maps is creating an ecosystem for our customers.
 One that creates a map that is fresher, more accurate and has more coverage than any other, and it’s designed to keep creating that ever-changing map of the world for the foreseeable future.

 TTE: Can you briefly explain why it’s so important that the mapping market has this option?